Data Selection for Language Models via Importance Resampling: Introduction

 \section{Introduction}

-The choice of pretraining data is critical for the performance of language models (LMs)~\citep{du2021glam,brown2020gpt3,gururangan2020don,raffel2019exploring,hoffmann2022chinchilla}.
+Given a fixed compute budget, the choice of pretraining data is critical for the performance of language models (LMs)~\citep{du2021glam,brown2020gpt3,gururangan2020don,raffel2019exploring,hoffmann2022chinchilla}.
 Existing works rely on heuristics to select training data.
-For example, GPT-3~\citep{brown2020gpt3} and PaLM~\citep{chowdhery2022palm} filter web data for examples that are closer to formal text from Wikipedia and books, a method which we call \textit{heuristic classification}.
-Specifically, they train a binary classifier to discriminate formal text from web data~\cite{brown2020gpt3,du2021glam,gao2020pile}.
-Web examples that have a predicted probability above a noisy threshold are selected.
-However, heuristic classification does not guarantee that the selected data is distributed like formal text --- depending on how noisy the threshold is, the selected data could be too homogenous or too diverse.
-As a second example, domain-specific LMs such as Minerva~\citep{lewkowycz2022solving} and Codex~\citep{chen2021codex} (math and code LMs, respectively) employ domain-adaptive pretraining (DAPT)~\citep{gururangan2020don}, where the LM is initialized from a base LM such as GPT-3 or RoBERTa~\citep{liu2019roberta} and continues to be pretrained on a domain-specific dataset to achieve gains over their base LMs on that domain.
-The domain-specific datasets are typically manually curated with bespoke methods, but a framework for automating data selection could save effort and increase the amount of relevant training data for both general-domain and domain-specific cases.
+For example, GPT-3~\citep{brown2020gpt3} and PaLM~\citep{chowdhery2022palm} filter web data for examples that are closer to formal text from Wikipedia and books as a proxy for high quality, a method which we call \textit{heuristic classification}.
+Specifically, they train a binary classifier to discriminate formal text from web data and select web examples that have a predicted probability above a noisy threshold ~\citep{brown2020gpt3,du2021glam,gao2020pile}.
+However, heuristic classification does not guarantee that the selected data is distributed like formal text.
+As a second example, domain-specific LMs such as Minerva~\citep{lewkowycz2022solving} and Codex~\citep{chen2021codex} (math and code LMs, respectively) employ domain-adaptive pretraining (DAPT)~\citep{gururangan2020don}, where the model is initialized from a base LM and continues to be pretrained on a domain-specific dataset to achieve gains over the base LM on that domain.
+The domain-specific datasets are typically manually curated, but a framework for automating data selection could save effort and increase the amount of relevant training data.

-In this paper, we consider the problem of \textbf{data selection}: given a large raw dataset (e.g., The Pile~\citep{gao2020pile}) and a smaller dataset sampled from a desired target distribution, choose a subset of the raw data that is distributed similarly to the target (Figure~\ref{fig:fig1}).
+In this paper, we consider the problem of \textbf{data selection}: given a large and diverse raw dataset (e.g., The Pile~\citep{gao2020pile}) and a smaller dataset sampled from a desired target distribution, choose a subset of the raw data that is distributed similarly to the target (Figure~\ref{fig:fig1}).
 While a natural approach is to resample the raw data according to importance weights (importance resampling~\citep{rubin1988sir}), estimating importance weights on high dimensional data such as text is often statistically intractable~\citep{bengtsson2008curse,snyder2008obstacles}.